-Electric circuit fuses are located under the main power switch.
-Do not change the fuse amperages or install any components that exceed the nominal amperage of the circuit in the electric system.
+Electric circuit fuses are located on the panel of the main power switch.
+Do not change the circuit breaker amperages or install any components that exceed the nominal amperage of the circuit in the electric system.

 Operation of the main power switch: